 La bambina fa un castello di sabbia.

-The little girl makes a sand castle.
+The little girl is making a sandcastle.

 Luca dice di non aprire la porta.